Saw III: Soundtrack

 The Saw III soundtrack was released on October 24, 2006.
-It included 20 songs from heavy metal bands like Slayer, Disturbed, Avenged Sevenfold, Ministry, and Helmet.
+It included 20 songs from heavy metal bands like Slayer, Disturbed, Avenged Sevenfold, Ministry, All That Remains, and Helmet.
 James Christopher Monger of AllMusic gave the soundtrack three out of five stars.
 Ed Thompson of IGN Music gave it a 7.2 out of 10.

 Home media

 Saw III was released to DVD and Blu-ray through Lionsgate Home Entertainment on January 23, 2007.
 It topped the home video charts in the United States and Canada with 1.6 million units sold its first day and finished the week with 2.5 million units sold.
 The "Unrated Edition" was also released that day and features a 113-minute cut of the film that includes more gore.
 A 120-minute-long director's cut was released on October 23, 2007, to coincide with the theatrical release of Saw IV on October 26.
 It also included an alternate ending.
 The film grossed $47.5 million in home sales.
-The film is set to be released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.
+The film was released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.